 The first show ever aired on television was I Love Lucy.
+This is consequently the only show of the very old ones that is still remembered.
 No one seems to remember Texaco Star Theater, the show that made Milton Berle a legend.
 Or Your Show of Shows, which did much the same for Sid Caesar and company.
 Or Life of Riley.
 Or The Goldbergs.
-Or, for that matter, Meet the Press - launching in 1947 and still going strong today, it's the longest-running TV show of any kind.
+Or, for that matter, Meet the Press — launching in 1947 and still going strong today, it's the longest-running TV show of any kind.

-"Stay back or I'll pull a William Burroughs on your leader here." — Buffy, in "New Moon Rising," threatening to kill the Initiative colonel in "New Moon Rising" by referring to the beat poet who shot and killed his lover in a drunken game of William Tell in 1951.
+"Stay back or I'll pull a William Burroughs on your leader here." — Buffy, in "New Moon Rising", threatening to kill the Initiative colonel by referring to the beat poet who shot and killed his lover in a drunken game of William Tell in 1951.
 In this example, the joke is that no one gets the reference and Buffy has to explain her threat.